sjang1594/sjang1594.github.io/_posts/study/Algorithms/2024-03-09-KruskalMST.md

 ---
-title: Red Black Tree
+title: Kruskal MST
 layout: post
 category: study
-slug: red_black_tree
 tags: [C/C++, Algorithm]
-published: false
+published: true
 ---

-## Red Black Tree
+### Kruskal Minimum Spanning Tree
 * Reviewing what I studied, how this work will be explained as well.
 ---